Accrington Corporation Steam Tramways

 History

-The early years of the tramway were troubled indeed, including significant issues between the corporation and the contractors during construction, coupled with a disastrous choice of rail — the Barker rail — which was to cause serious problems for the ACSTCo, who ended up having to maintain the track as part of their lease, not to mention the deleterious effect it had on its engines.
+Unfortunately for the ACSTCo (and its shareholders), the Accrington lease included responsibility for the track, which was to cause serious problems for the company, which not only had to spend significant sums as the track rapidly deteriorated, but had also to deal with the deleterious effect on its engines.
 The expense incurred in dealing with the rail problem, as well as severe downturns in the cotton trade and an unenviable accident record, led to low or no dividends for the best part of a decade.
+The company's own lines were laid with much more robust girder rails, so did not give rise to the same issues.

-Despite planning well ahead, the corporation were however not ready to take over operation of the system when the lease expired, so the ACSTCo continued to work the steam services until agreement could be reached.
-Accrington formally purchased the engines, trailers and assets necessary to work its lines on the 20th September 1907, with the ACSTCo agreeing to continue working the steam services until the end of the year.
-Long before a price was agreed however, Accrington set about converting its tracks to electric traction, the first service running on the 2nd August 1907.
-The last steam tram — operated under contract by the ACSTCo — ran on the 31st December 1907.
-The following day (1st January 1908) the ACSTCo's remaining assets were acquired by Haslingden and Rawtenstall Corporations.
+Despite planning well ahead, Accrington Corporation were, however, not ready to take over operation of the system when the lease expired, so the ACSTCo continued to work the steam services until agreement could be reached.
+Accrington formally purchased the engines, trailers and assets necessary to work its lines on the 20th September 1907, with the ACSTCo agreeing to continue working the steam services until the end of the year under a contract arrangement.
+Long before a price was finally agreed, Accrington set about converting its tracks to overhead electric traction, the first electric service running on the 2nd August 1907.

 Uniform